NagyD/SDLPoP/doc/Readme.txt

 * replay or a *.P1R filename -- Start replaying immediately.
 (See the Replays section.)
 * mod "Mod Name" -- Run with custom data files from the folder "mods/Mod Name/"
 * debug -- Enable debug cheats.
+* --version, -v -- Display SDLPoP version and quit.
+* --help, -h, -? -- Display help and quit.
+(Currently it only points to this Readme...)
+* seed=number -- Set initial random seed, for testing.

 Q: What keys can I use?
 A: